 There are a variety of different kinds of support groups to meet different needs and preferences.
 Some people prefer to meet support group members in person.
 Others are more comfortable getting to know members by telephone or online.
 For those living in rural communities, in-person meetings may simply not be a practical option.

 Online support groups offer an increasingly convenient way for people to connect with others in a similar situation.
-As with the Community Forums section on this site, members are able to pose questions, share experiences or simply let off steam with others who understand.
+Here you are able to pose questions, share experiences or simply let off steam with others who understand.
 And it’s all as easy as a click or a tap away.

 Support group benefits